 Easy picnic food

 A staple picnic hamper idea, sandwiches are perfect for the typical picnic lunch so we couldn’t leave them out.
 We recommend sandwich fillings that are dry and can have any dressing or sauces added on arrival.
 Pre-packed wet sandwich fillers are delicious, but when transporting sandwiches to a picnic, the bread can turn soggy in seconds.

 Sausage rolls, cocktail sausages, scotch eggs and chicken drumsticks are all classic picnic treats because they are easy to eat by hand and travel well.
 They’re also easy picnic foods that taste amazing, so there’s never any hassle when you’re on the move.
 As mentioned, the beauty of these is that they can be added to your picnic hamper pre-packed from the store and in singular portions (mini pork pies, savoury eggs and mini sausage rolls) so these can be eaten straight from the cool box.

 We know it’s best to try and think healthy when planning meals, but for a special day out, in an area where they can get active, you can afford to be a bit more liberal with your picnic food for kids, as well as the grownups!
-There are plenty of sweet treats to take with you, chocolate, biscuits and cakes.
+There are plenty of sweet treats to take with you, such as chocolate brownies, biscuits and cakes.
 But in the same way as your savoury delights, we’d recommend individual bitesize offerings rather than full size so that you can keep them fresh without any extra cutting or risk of melting.
-Think mini biscuit bites, individual cake slices or boxes of chocolates – anything to make your picnic lunch that little bit easier
+Think mini flapjack bites, cupcakes or boxes of chocolates – anything to make your picnic lunch that little bit easier